cpetrich/counterfeit_DS18B20/README.md

 * 577-626 ms: Family A3 *(2024)*
 * 585-730 ms: Family B

-Hence, there will be some edge cases between Families A, B and H, but simply measuring the time used for temperature conversion will often be sufficient to determine if a sensor is counterfeit.
+Hence, there will be some edge cases between Families A1, A3, and B, but simply measuring the time used for temperature conversion will often be sufficient to determine if a sensor is counterfeit.

 An important aspect for operation is a sensor's ability to pull the data line low against the fixed pull-up resistor.
 Turns out this abilitly differs between families.
 The datasheet guarantees that a sensor is able to sink at least 4 mA at 0.4 V at any temperature up to 125 °C \[1\].
 Providing a current of 4 mA (1.2 kOhm pull-up resistor against 5 V), the following ``low`` voltages were achieved by the sensors at room temperature (note that only 5 to 10 sensors were measured per Family):
 * Family A1: 0.058 - 0.062 V